14th Street–Union Square station: BMT Broadway Line platforms

 The panels on the trackside walls consist of white square ceramic tiles.
 A frieze with multicolored geometric patterns runs atop the trackside walls, with a square mosaic tile placed inside the frieze at intervals of three panels.
 A band of narrow green tiles runs along the left and right edges of each white-tiled panel, as well as below the frieze and mosaic tiles.
-The mosaic tiles, by Jay Van Everen, are part of a work entitled "The junction of Broadway and Bowery Road, 1828", a reference to the two streets that intersected at Union Square.
-In 2005, an artwork called City Glow by Chiho Aoshima was installed here.
+The mosaic tiles, by Jay Van Everen, are part of a work entitled The junction of Broadway and Bowery Road, 1828, a reference to the two streets that intersect at Union Square.